catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

 For each parameter, the documentation provides the name of the parameter, the format for the parameter input (e.g., list, string, int), the default value if no value is provided, and an explanation of what the parameter does.

-For example, the `nrows` parameter provides the following documentation:
+We can see that the `nrows` parameter provides the following documentation:

 ```output
 nrows : int, default None